ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 .. note::

-    To download the ROS 2 debug libraries you'll need to download ``ros2-foxy-*-windows-debug-AMD64.zip``
+    To download the ROS 2 debug libraries you'll need to download ``ros2-foxy-*-windows-debug-AMD64.zip``.
+Please note that debug libraries may require some more additional configuration/setup to work.
+Example installing python with debugging symbols and debug binaries enabled.
+Otherwise, it will not work.
+See `this <https://github.com/ros2/ros2/issues/525#issuecomment-658771320>`__

 * Unpack the zip file somewhere (we'll assume ``C:\dev\ros2_{DISTRO}``\ ).